 If you’re reading this article, you’re probably a small business owner or an entrepreneur, and that means there’s even more reason for you to build an app!
 Sure, your initial idea might not technically be original, but you can still make it your own.
 Before you start thinking about creating an app, though, you need to categorise your concept.

-- To make it easier for customers to shop with you
+- Make it easier for customers to shop with you

-- To open a dialogue about customer service and relations
+- Open a dialogue about customer service and relations

 Chances are, your app is going to fit into one of these six things, but what if you still don’t know where to start?
 Well, if you’re an ecommerce entrepreneur or a retailer (either online or in person), there are several ways you could approach this.

 You could create a mobile app to streamline the buying process for your mobile browsers, or you could create a rewards app that boosts brand awareness and increases customer loyalty by giving them incentives to pop into your store and make a purchase.
-Alternatively, you could use your app as a hub for those looking for assistance in the way of customer service.
+Alternatively, you could use your app as a hub for those looking for assistance, as a way of improving your customer service.